SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/04-FS-Module.md

 When writing data to a file we need to specify the path to the file first.

-After that we can use synchronous or asynchronous methods to write the data to the file.
+After that, we can use synchronous or asynchronous methods to write the data to the file.

 Use the `writeFileSync()` or `writeFile()` method.